-The following proposition improves upon the solution in Lemma \ref{lemma_zig_zag_solution}.
+The following proposition improves upon the solution in Lemma~\ref{lem:zigzag-full}.

-\begin{proposition} Let $m \geq n \geq 3$.
-Using the same Zig-Zag technique for the initial contaminated cells as in Lemma~\ref{lemma_zig_zag_solution}, we choose the contaminated cells \emph{alternately} along the Zig-Zag diagonal: the first cell is chosen, the next is skipped, the next is chosen, and so on, except that the last cell of the Zig-Zag diagonal is always skipped.
-Additionally, the bottom-right-most cell $(n,m)$ is always included in the initial contaminated set $S$.
-When $S$ is chosen in this way, the contamination process will end with a fully contaminated grid. \end{proposition}
+\begin{proposition} Let $m\ge n\ge 3$.
+Using the same zig-zag technique as in Lemma~\ref{lem:zigzag-full}, choose the contaminated cells alternately along the zig-zag path: the first cell is chosen, the next is skipped, the next is chosen, and so on, except that the last cell of the zig-zag path is always skipped.
+Additionally, the cell $(n,m)$ is always included in the initial contaminating set $S$.
+Then the contamination process ends with a fully contaminated grid. \end{proposition}